Prior FAQs regarding the RFP process can now be found on this webpage under FAQs for RFP Applicants.

 How long can the project last?
 Can there be a multi-year aspect to it?

-Funding will be available for up to four years.
+Funding was made available for up to four years.

-For newer projects with documented success metrics and need, is seed funding available?
+For newer projects with documented success metrics and need, was seed funding available?

 Yes, just apply for a grant through the Fund.